Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Goodness of Fit test using X-ray fluxes as weights

 As several models suggest the intrinsic X-ray flux as a good tracer for neutrino emission \citep{Inouexray,kotaxray,alixray}, we performed an additional test using the intrinsic X-ray fluxes in the 14-195 keV energy band estimated by \citet{BASSxray} to weight the Seyfert galaxies in the Turin-SyCAT catalog \citep{turincatalog}.
 67 sources in the Turin-SyCAT catalog \citep{turincatalog} are not present in \citet{BASSxray}.
 However, these 67 sources are all dim in observed X-rays when compared to NGC 7469 or NGC 1068.
 Therefore, we decided to exclude these sources from the test.
 To weight with the X-ray flux instead of the redshift, we modified eq.~\ref{eq:expectednumnu} to:

 where $\phi_{x, S}$ is the X-ray energy flux in the energy band 14-195 keV from \citet{BASSxray} and $C_x$ is a proportionality factor between $\phi_{x, S}$ and $\phi_0$, the neutrino rate at the energy $E_0$, where $E_0$ is the lower bound in the effective-area energy range from \citep{abbasi2023icecat1}.
 We assume $C_x$ being the same for all sources.
 We choose a small $C_x$ to make the test independent on its specific choice, as explained for $\phi_0$ in sec.~\ref{subsubsec:signal} and shown in Fig.~\ref{fig:flux}.
-More precisely, we choose $C_x < 10^{-3}$ GeV$^{-2}$.
+More precisely, we choose $C_x < 10^{-3}$~GeV$^{-2}$.
 As in the test with the redshift, we assume that all sources emit neutrinos following a power-law spectral shape with spectral index $\gamma = -2$.

-We find a p-value of $6.0\times10^{-5}$, equivalent to 3.85~$\sigma$ (without any trial correction).
-In the test IC220424A and IC230416A together with NGC 7469 gave the best test statistic.
+We find a p-value of $2.4\times10^{-4}$, equivalent to 3.49~$\sigma$ (without any trial correction).
+Also in this test, IC220424A and IC230416A together with NGC 7469 gave the best test statistic.
 We performed the test with the reconstruction from the first GCN Notice (SplineMPE).
-In Appendix~\ref{sec:mill_gof} we repeated for completeness the test with the reconstruction from the updated GCN Circular (Millipede).
+For completeness, we repeated the test with the reconstruction from the updated GCN Circular (Millipede), see Appendix~\ref{sec:mill_gof}.
 The result is more significant than the same test performed using the redshift as weight (Sec.~\ref{sec:results}).
 Nevertheless, we keep considering the test with the redshift as our main result for two main reasons.
 First, the redshift is a measurement much less model dependent than the intrinsic X-ray flux and represents a more agnostic choice.
-Second, because of the lack of estimations for the intrinsic X-ray fluxes we had to exclude 67 sources (19$\%$ of all sources in the catalog) from our catalog.
+Second, because of the lack of estimations for the intrinsic X-ray fluxes, we had to exclude 67 sources (19$\%$ of all sources in the catalog) from our catalog.
 Even if these 67 sources were all dim in observed X-rays when compared to NGC 7469 and NGC 1068, this might not hold for their respective intrinsic X-ray fluxes.